 Don’t try to retweet everyone who mentions your brand or uses your hashtag.
 It’s a well-intentioned mistake, but it can quickly clog up timelines and you will lose followers.

 Also, don’t ask for retweets.
 If your content is great, they will come naturally.

 This is something most of us experienced within minutes of joining Twitter.
 Someone follows your account, so you follow them back.
 It’s the beginning of a beautiful friendship… until you realize they’ve unfollowed you!
 This is no way for a business to build customer loyalty.

 As mentioned above, this relates to the idea of building the right followers.
 Follow accounts that make sense for your business and brand.
 There’s no need to follow every single person who follows you and try to keep a 1:1 strategy.

 Twitter moves fast, and it’s easy to get lost in the shuffle.
 One way your followers recognize you is by your profile photo.
 Unless you’re a big-name celebrity, changing your photo can confuse your followers.
 Believe it or not, they may not remember who you are, especially if your profile bio isn’t complete.

 When LinkedIn users tire of your content, they have two options.
 They can unfollow you (which keeps your business connection) or they can report your post.
 LinkedIn takes an interesting angle where they encourage sharing more than unfollowing by providing several ways to do so.

 Why LinkedIn Users Unfollow

-After a busy day of schmoozing at a business conference, it’s hard to remember the name of each and every connection you’ve made.
-But with a nice profile picture to help, it’s a lot easier to put the names with the faces.
-Don’t lose potential followers because you didn’t feel like uploading a photo.
+Depending on how you’ve met your connections or how long you’ve known them, it can be hard to remember the name of each and every connection you’ve made.
+But with a nice profile picture, it’s a lot easier to put names with faces.
+Don’t risk losing followers on social media because you skipped adding a photo.